off-border/qt-office-templater/README.md

 # qt-office-templater
-## An ODT files templating engine for QT
+## An ODT and DOCX files templating engine for QT

 The **swig.js** and **quazip** based office documents templating engine for **QT**(4-5).
 In current version it supports an **ODT** and **DOCX** files. *DOCX* templating does not support *{% include %}* tag yet.